Elgg/Elgg/docs/guides/themes.rst

 Create your plugin as described in the :doc:`developer guide </guides/index>`.

 -  Create a new directory under mod/
--  Create a new start.php
+-  Create a new elgg-plugin.php
 -  Create a manifest.xml file describing your theme.

 Customize the CSS